qrno/templatemengo/docs/meta/checklist.md

 ## Graphs

 - Add edges both ways if the graph is bidirectional
+- On problems where you remove stuff, just do it backwards.

 ## Beecrowd/UVa 🤮

 - Don't put space at the end of output
 - Check if there are multiple testcases

+## DP

+- Try to invert the order of the states - sometimes the problem becomes much easier
+- Can you use D&C DP?
+- Can you use Convex Hull Trick?